Have you seen that Cubetto has arrived? Check out the Cubetto Kickstarter campaign, which launched TODAY, for more exciting information.

 But there are wider benefits too

-Inspired by Montessori’s ‘hands on’ principles, it’s also designed to encourage storytelling, creativity and invention, and because it can be played with in groups, teamwork and communication skills develop too. i was really impressed with how my three worked together to solve problems.
+Inspired by Montessori’s ‘hands-on’ principles, it’s also designed to encourage storytelling, creativity, and invention.
+Because it can be played with in groups, teamwork and communication skills develop, too.
+I was really impressed with how my three worked together to solve problems.

-I should add that educators in over 40 countries are already using Cubetto as a creative way to inspire other subjects like science, geography and history.
+I should add that educators in over 40 countries are already using Cubetto as a creative way to inspire other subjects, such as science, geography, and history.

 An inclusive design for children everywhere

-Part of Primo’s mission is that Cubetto becomes a toy that girls and boys use around the world.
-As a result it’s been specially designed so that whatever language a child speaks, and whatever background their from, it’s intuitive to use.
+Part of Primo’s mission is for Cubetto to become a toy that girls and boys around the world use.
+As a result, it’s been specially designed so that it’s intuitive to use, whatever language a child speaks and whatever background they have.

-As well as helping children with various disabilities, Cubetto is the first hands-on programming system that can be used by both sighted and non-sighted children in the same setting – creating an equal learning environment that promotes inclusion.
+In addition to helping children with various disabilities, Cubetto is the first hands-on programming system that can be used by both sighted and non-sighted children in the same setting, creating an equal learning environment that promotes inclusion.

 Our verdict

-I feel very strongly that although there is a place for screen based learning nothing can replace real hands-on experience, so I personally love the fact that Cubetto doesn’t have a screen and am very excited by the possibilities.
+I strongly believe that although there is a place for screen-based learning, nothing can replace real hands-on experience.
+I personally love the fact that Cubetto doesn’t have a screen and am very excited by the possibilities.

-We’re just getting started with Cubetto, but I know my kids are going to learn so much and I am very much looking forward to sharing our creative, imaginative and learning adventures with you next week, keep an eye out on my YouTube channel for a video as well.
+We’re just getting started with Cubetto, but I know my kids are going to learn so much.
+I am very much looking forward to sharing our creative, imaginative, and learning adventures with you next week.
+Keep an eye out on my YouTube channel for a video as well.

 We were sent a Cubetto for the purpose of this review